-MassHealth testified that the Appellant is an adult under the age who lives in a household of one.
+MassHealth testified that the Appellant is an adult under the age 65, who lives in a household of one.
 (Testimony) There is no disability attributed to the Appellant.
-MassHealth testified that the Appellant's income totaled \$3,796.97 gross per month, exceeding the limit for MassHealth CarePlus, based upon prior submissions.
-(Testimony) MassHealth testified that it calculated the Appellant's income from her employer based upon a weekly average derived through pay stubs submitted to MassHealth by the Appellant.
-(Exhibit 6) MassHealth's average of the Appellant's income from her employer was calculated at \$321.71/week.
-(Testimony, Exhibit 6, pgs.
-5-8) Additionally, MassHealth testified that the Appellant receives \$2,376.60/month from Social Security.
-(Exhibit 6, pg.
-3) MassHealth stated that based on income and the Federal Poverty Level (FPL), the Appellant was eligible for a ConnectorCare plan through the Health Connector.
+MassHealth testified that the Appellant's income totaled \$650/week, exceeding the limit for MassHealth CarePlus.
+(Testimony) The Appellant's income was updated prior to the Hearing.
+(Exhibit 6, pgs.
+5-8) MassHealth stated that based on income and the Federal Poverty, the Appellant was eligible for the Health Connector.
+(Testimony)